athas/raytracers/README.md

 recursive formulation.
 The CPU timings use the `multicore` backend and `clang` for compiling the C code.

+While Rust is not a functional language, it is included as an example of the performance of (relatively) low level programming.
-Rust is the fastest CPU language.
-This is not terribly surprising, as it has a mature compiler, and its default behaviour of unboxing everything is exactly what you need for this program.
+Unsurprisingly, it is among the fastest CPU languages, as it has a mature compiler, and its default behaviour of unboxing everything is exactly what you need for this program.

 What is not visible from the above table is that most of the implementations were significantly slower in their original